|The Ted Marshall Open Television Death Pool|

 - Certain shows, such Dancing with the Stars, have multiple airings per week.
 For a show to earn points, all airings of the show must be canceled.

 - Each canceled show you selected earns 20 points, plus bonus points for where it was ranked.
 Your top ranked show earns 10 bonus points, your second 9 all the way down to 1.
 The maximum score possible is 255 points.

-- A show must air at least one first-run episode between September 9, 2013 and September 8, 2014 on the five major networks for any points to be awarded.
-Shows like Law and Order: Criminal Intent are not eligible since the first-run episodes do not air on NBC.
+- A show must air at least one first-run episode between September 7, 2015 and September 5, 2016 on the five major networks for any points to be awarded.
+The show must air its episodes first on those five networks to be eligible.